marigold-dev/training-dapp-2/README.md

 Explanations :

-- `#include "./pokeGame.jsligo"` to include the source file in order to call functions and use object definitions
+- `#import "./pokeGame.jsligo" "CONTRACT"` to import the source file as module in order to call functions and use object definitions
 - `Test.reset_state ( 2...` this creates two implicit accounts on the test environment
 - `Test.nth_bootstrap_account` this return the nth account from the environment
-- `Test.originate(MAIN_FUNCTION, INIT_STORAGE, INIT_BALANCE)` will originate a smart contract into the environment
+- `Test.originate(MAIN_FUNCTION, INIT_STORAGE, INIT_BALANCE)` will originate a smart contract into the environment.
+Here we specify that the main function comes from the conversion of a module to a contract
 - `Test.to_contract(taddr)` and `Tezos.address(contr)` are util functions to convert typed addresses, contract and contract addresses
 - `let _testPoke = (s : address) : unit => {...}` declaring function starting with `_` will not be part of the test run results.
 Use this to factorize tests changing only the parameters of the function for different scenarios
 - `Test.set_source` do not forget to set this value for the transaction signer